Thomas Hines: Northwest Conspiracy

-Hines went to the Confederate capital of Richmond, Virginia, after his escape in January 1864.
-He convinced Confederate President Jefferson Davis of a plan to instill mass panic in the Northern states, by means of freeing prisoners and causing arson in larger Northern cities.
-Impressed by Hines' plan, Davis agreed to back him.
+Hines traveled to Richmond, Virginia, after his escape in January 1864.
+He convinced Confederate President Jefferson Davis of a plan to instill mass panic in the northern states by freeing prisoners and systematic arson in the larger U.S. cities.
+Impressed by Hines' plan and wishing to retaliate for the Dahlgren affair, Davis agreed to back him.
 Davis urged Hines to tell Secretary of State Judah P. Benjamin and Secretary of War James Seddon his plan.
-Both men agreed to the plan, and encouraged Hines to proceed, with the only hesitation by Davis, Benjamin and Sheldon being the effect on public opinion on such a plan, including what Great Britain and France would think of Hines' actions.
+Both men agreed to the project and encouraged Hines to proceed, with the only hesitation by Davis, Benjamin, and Sheldon being the potentially damaging effect on public opinion of the exposure of such a plan, including what Great Britain and the Second French Empire would think of Hines' actions.

-Hines thought it would be easier to enter the North from Canada and traveled there during the winter.
+Hines thought entering the Union from Canada would be easier and traveled there during the winter.
 Hines led the Northwest Conspiracy from Canada in the fall of 1864.
 Colonel Benjamin Anderson was involved in the plot, along with other Confederate soldiers.
 It was hoped that Hines and his men would be able to free the Confederate prisoners held at Camp Douglas in Chicago, Illinois.

 Hines led sixty men from Toronto, Ontario, on August 25, 1864.
-They arrived during the Democratic Party National Convention held in Chicago that year.
+They arrived during the Democratic Party National Convention in Chicago that year.
 The Copperheads had told Hines to wait until that time, as they said that 50,000 Copperheads would be there for the event.
-However, encountering Copperhead hesitation to assist Hines and his force, and with Federal authorities apparently knowledgeable of the plot, Hines and his men were forced to flee Chicago on August 30, 1864.
-Many of the men thought Anderson may have been a double agent, forcing him to leave the group.
+However, encountering Copperhead hesitation to assist Hines and his force, and with U.S. authorities knowledgeable of the plot, Hines and his men were forced to flee Chicago on August 30, 1864.
+Many men thought Anderson may have been a double agent, forcing him to leave the group.
 A second attempt to free the Camp Douglas Confederate prisoners occurred during the United States Presidential Election of 1864, but that plan was also foiled.

-In the same year he tried to free Confederate prisoners of war by recruiting former members of Morgan's Raiders who had escaped to Canada, including John Hunt Morgan's telegrapher George "Lightning" Ellsworth, who was a native of Canada.
-On his last day in Chicago, Hines had to avoid discovery by Union soldiers inspecting the home he was hiding in by crawling into a mattress upon which the homeowner's wife lay ill with delirium.
-The Union soldiers inspected the house he was in, and even checked to see if Hines was the one lying on the bed, but did not discover Hines in the mattress.
+In the same year, he tried to free Confederate prisoners of war by recruiting former members of Morgan's Raiders who had escaped to Canada, including John Hunt Morgan's telegrapher George "Lightning" Ellsworth, who was a native of Canada.
+On his last day in Chicago, Hines had to avoid discovery by U.S. soldiers inspecting the home he was hiding in by crawling into a mattress upon which the homeowner's wife lay ill with delirium.
+The soldiers inspected the house he was in and even checked to see if Hines was lying on the bed, but they did not discover Hines in the mattress.
 The soldiers established a guard by the door of the house.
-As it rained the next day, visitors were encouraged to visit the sick woman.
-The soldiers never looked at the faces under the umbrellas, and as a result, Hines sneaked out of the house and left Chicago.
+Visitors were encouraged to visit the sick woman as it rained the next day.
+The soldiers never looked at the faces under the umbrellas, so Hines sneaked out of the house and left Chicago.